RankAgent Digital Marketing

 Understanding Payback Periods

-• The payback period is the time it takes for a business to recoup the customer acquisition cost (CPA) through generated revenue.
+• The payback period is the time it takes for a business to recoup the customer acquisition cost through generated revenue.

-Figuring Out Your Lead to Customer Conversion Rate and Target CPL
+Lead to Customer Conversion Rate and Target CPL

 • Your Lead to Customer Conversion Rate represents the percentage of leads that eventually become customers.
 By knowing this rate, you can calculate the appropriate CPL (Cost per Lead) to stay within your target CPA.